 The trees of the southern population were older than those from the northern one.
 In addition, trees from the southern population at high elevation were taller and their growth was significantly faster than that of trees from the other two sites, despite the competition measured as plot basal area was greatest in CA-High (Table 1, Figure 3).
 The growth and height of trees from the northern and the low-elevation southern population proved similar (Figures 3 and S3a).
 Only trees from the southern sites (i.e. the wetter aspect) showed significant positive growth trends since the late 1970s (Figure 3), this trend being far more pronounced for the high elevation, the wetter, colder site (CA-High).

 Drought events reduced radial growth for all sites (Figure S2a), this negative effect being particularly evident for the 1995 drought (the worst drought spell in our climatic record, Table S3), when the greatest growth reduction was recorded for all chronologies.
 Tree-growth reduction followed a moisture gradient.
-The southern sites (CA-High and CA-Low) showed less tree-growth reductions than did the northern site (SJ), especially for 2005 and 2012 (Figure S2a), with the weakest growth reductions being in trees from the wettest site (Figure 3).
+The southern sites (CA-High and CA-Low) showed less tree-growth reduction than did the northern site (SJ), especially for 2005 and 2012 (Figure S2a), with the weakest growth reductions being in trees from the wettest site (Figure 3).

 The northern site (SJ) showed two major release events (GC > 50% occurring in more than 50% of trees sampled): the first during the 1940s (the most evident) and the second in 1995-2000 (Figure 4).
 These periods alternated with periods of suppression.
 By contrast, the two southern sites showed no release events except for CA-High at the beginning of the 1830s and no suppression events in the last 50 years.